simondelamarre/bigepathscript/README.md

   - ToText  // simply retrieve HTMLElement parsed to text
   - Material //  Not implemented - it will detect and retrieve materials dedicated to wears product items
   - Tags // not implementeed - thats a text processor that create string[] tags from text content
-  - Mannufacturer // not implemented due to unknown value on any tested websites
+  - Manufacturer // not implemented due to unknown value on any tested websites
+  - EnergyConsumptionDetails // noot implemented due to tested websites do not indicate

 - Basic Processor
   - by enabling image processor in your setup anevery images will be tagged and parsed to retrieve colors